 The risk is lower outside, with fewer people, and if people are widely spread.

 Long COVID describes the symptoms that continue or develop after the initial COVID-19 symptoms.
 This is usually longer than 12 weeks after a person is first infected.

 Most people who get COVID-19 recover from the acute signs and symptoms within 2 to 4 weeks.
 And they should be back to all activities they were doing before COVID-19 by 12 weeks.
 However, some people report a range of symptoms beyond the standard time of recovery.

 Symptoms of long COVID can persist for weeks or sometimes months.
 For support with the management and treatment of long COVID, seek help from your doctor or healthcare team.

 How to protect yourself and others

 Keep up healthy habits

 Healthy habits can slow the spread of the virus and help protect you, your whānau, and your community from COVID-19.
-Healthy habits include handwashing and wearing a face mask in crowded indoor places.
+Healthy habits include handwashing and wearing a face mask in healthcare settings and crowded indoor places.

 Getting vaccinated means if you have COVID-19, you are far less likely to: